 Monocrystalline vs Polycrystalline panels

 Crystalline silicon PV cells are the most popular solar cells on the market today and provide the highest energy conversion efficiencies of all commercial solar cells and modules.
 Silicon is safe for the environment and one of the most abundant resources on Earth.
-Monocrystalline and Polycrystalline panels are both types of solar cells that are made from crystalline silicon and the most commonly used crystalline silicon solar cells.
-Monocrystalline panels, as the name suggests, are created from a single continuous crystal structure.
-Monocrystalline solar panels typically have the higher efficiency rates since they are made out of a higher-grade silicon and their single-cell structure creates minimal resistance to the flow of electricity once the electrons are excited by the sun.
-Solar panels are constructed using a collection of each of these types of cells.
+Monocrystalline panels, as the name suggests, are made out of a higher-grade silicon and their single-cell structure creates minimal resistance to the flow of electricity once the electrons are excited by the sun.
+Solar modules are constructed using a collection of these cells interlinked to achieve the desired voltage and power.
 It was once the case that polycrystalline solar panels were 20-30% cheaper than monocrystalline solar panels because producing monocrystalline cells was a more expensive process than producing polycrystalline cells, this however is no longer the case with the price difference between the technologies being negligible.

 With all solar cells, electricity production falls as temperature goes up.
 Studies have shown that in the summer months with high temperature, polycrystalline and monocrystalline modules perform similar however, in non-summer months, even with similar irradiance, monocrystalline modules perform better then polycrystalline modules.
 The choice between monocrystalline and polycrystalline solar panels is not considered a critical factor when purchasing solar panels unless modules are susceptible to long periods of low irradiance in which case monocrystalline panels would be recommend over polycrystalline.

-DESIGN
+MODULE DESIGN

 This section looks at some of the important factor in the design of reliable marine solar modules.
-When considering design a solar system then also see guideline G1039 designing solar power systems for marine aids to navigation (Solar sizing tool).
+When considering the design a solar system, then guideline G1039 on designing solar power systems for marine aids to navigation (Solar sizing tool) should be used.

 Number of cells

-Each solar cell within a solar module produces about 0.5V as 25°C under standard test condition.
+Each solar cell within a solar module produces about 0.5V at 25°C under standard test condition.
 This mean the solar cells within a module are interconnected in a series and parallel arrangement to achieve the desired output voltage and power.
 Typically for a 12V modules this is 36 cells in series to allow a suitable output for the charging range of a 12V battery system at different operating temperatures.

-Modules designed for domestic and grid connected purposes will have a higher output voltage and more solar cells in series, typically 72, as the drive is to maximise the voltage and efficiency of the modules.
+Modules designed for domestic grid connected purposes will have a higher output voltage and more solar cells in series, typically 72, as the drive is to maximise the voltage and efficiency of the modules.